samstarling/blog.lawrencejones.dev/_posts/2020-09-25-service-registry.md

 - For developers, we upload a registry JSON blob to a GCS bucket.
-Every GoCardless developer is authenticated against Google Cloud Platform from their local machine, which we can use to grant them access
+Every GoCardless developer is authenticated against Google Cloud Platform from their local machine, which we can use to grant them access.
+We'll rely on registry access for several essential tools: we might have chosen to pull the file from our Github repo, but suspect GCS might be a bit more reliable 🙈
 - For infrastructure, we place the registry in a globally accessible `ConfigMap` in all of our Kubernetes clusters, and permit access from cluster service accounts